atomicadi/Fourier-Grid-Hamiltonian_for-the-double-well-potential-of-ammonia_in-Fortran/README.md

 # 1D Fourier Grid Hamiltonian (FGH) for the double well potential of ammonia in Fortran
-Due to the rapid transformation of ammonia's equilibrium geometry (C<sub>3V</sub>) to its' mirror-image strucrure (which in invarient and same C<sub>3V</sub> point group) via ammonia's umbrella inversion mode, ammonia is trapped inside a symmetric double well potential.
-This rapid transformation is occured through a planner sp<sup>2</sup> hybridiged geometry (D<sub>3h</sub>) which is responsiple for the potential barrier in this doble well potential.
+Due to the rapid transformation of ammonia's equilibrium geometry (C<sub>3V</sub>) to its' mirror-image strucrure (which in invarient and same C<sub>3V</sub> point group) via ammonia's umbrella inversion mode, ammonia is trapped inside a symmetric double well potential (denoted as DWP in the rest of the README).
+This rapid transformation is occured through a planner sp<sup>2</sup> hybridiged geometry (D<sub>3h</sub>) which is responsiple for the potential barrier in this DWP.
 The form of the potential is,
 <p align="center">